-The amended Article 76 FPG now defines the “risk of absconding” on the basis of a number of wide-ranging criteria, namely whether:1
+Article 76 FPG defines the “risk of absconding” on the basis of a number of wide-ranging criteria, namely whether:

 - The person has avoided or hampered a deportation order;

 - The person has violated a travel ban;

 - The person is in pre-deportation detention at the time he or she lodges the application;

-- It is likely that another country is responsible under the Dublin Regulation, namely as the person has lodged multiple applications, tried to travel to another member state, or it can be assumed that, based on past behaviour intends to travel on to another country;
+- It is likely that another country is responsible under the Dublin Regulation, namely as the person has lodged multiple applications, tried to travel to another member state, or it can be assumed that, based on past behaviour he or she intends to travel on to another member state;

 - The person does not comply with alternatives to detention;

 - The person does not comply with residence restrictions, reporting duties and designated accommodation or similar instructions;

 - There is a sufficient link with Austria such as family relations, sufficient resources or secured residence.